SMOLKEYS/bluearchive-lscom/C3 - Guns, Magic and The Tower.md

 <center><strong>[ 'ROCKET ORB' 3X ]</strong></center>

-Three orbs begin manifesting beside me, their color a beautiful sky-blue.
+Three orbs escape the staff's core, their color a beautiful sky-blue.

 <center><strong>[ 'FRONT BARRIER' ]</strong></center>

-Utilizing a defense skill that Niko told me, I then prepared a magic barrier, since this will need me to be visible to the others.
+Utilizing a defense skill that Niko told me, I then prepared a magic barrier, since this will need me to be visible to the enemies.

+*Alright... just big enough to keep me safe.
+Now...*

 *One...*